camunda/camunda-docs/docs/apis-tools/working-with-apis-tools.md

 Watch and fork your favorite collections and APIs on the [Camunda Team](https://www.postman.com/camundateam).

 :::note
 Collections and APIs are manually updated and not all API functionality may be available.
-For the most up-to-date API functionality, see the component API reference docs.
+For the most up-to-date API functionality, see the [API reference docs](/apis-tools/working-with-apis-tools.md#api-reference).
 :::